 How to apply

-You can apply for Special Consideration on the grounds of a missed assessment / test or impaired performance.
+You can apply for Special Consideration on the grounds of a missed assessment, test or exam, or for impaired performance.
 If you are seeking an extension request please contact your Course Co-ordinator or Academic Administrator in the first instance.
 A Special Consideration should not be submitted to request an extension.

 For assessment items less than 10% please contact your Course Coordinator for advice.